Vigilente Mobile App

 What have we learned from this project?

 - We discovered a lot of interest from citizens for participation in the transparency of elections.

 - Understand in time the mental model of users with several existing applications, such as Instagram, which we take advantage of to replicate in the experience.

-- A good integration of multidisciplinary teams for the ideation of the solution to the initial problem.
+- Good integration of multidisciplinary teams for the ideation of the solution to the initial problem.

-- Certain technical limitations and business rules led us to make decisions that did not improve the user experience, in particular limiting the user to only 3 photos per report.
+- Certain technical limitations and business rules led us to make decisions that did not improve the user experience, limiting the user to only 3 photos per report.